Petticoat Lane Area Improvements

 Petticoat Lane is the name of the famous East End market, running along mainly Middlesex Street and Wentworth Street.
 The street offers fashion, bric-a-brac, luggage, souvenirs, hairdressers, cafés and hot food.
 Many businesses are independent family-run; the street is free of chain stores.
 Shops and markets serve mostly local residents, budget-conscious customer base or niche business, as well as office workers from nearby areas.
 The pandemic has hit local businesses and market stall holders hard and has exacerbated further decline in the street as business income is reduced and some businesses are forced to close.

-The conservation area is in a poor condition and is registered on Historic England's list of 'Heritage at Risk' due to loss of historic details, inappropriate change and lack of maintenance.
+Petticoat Lane is a designated conservation area, which is in a poor condition and is registered on Historic England's list of 'Heritage at Risk' due to loss of historic details, inappropriate change and lack of maintenance.
 Developmental pressure from neighbouring areas such as Bishopsgate, Spitalfields and Aldgate and from within the conservation area threaten the special historic character of the conservation area and put it at risk of losing its designation.
 Paradoxically, it is this lack of investment in the conservation area has meant that Wentworth Street has retained much of its historic quality and charm of mainly 19th century low rise, narrow frontage, fine grain buildings and the market stalls, creating a continuous, harmonious and charming townscape.

 Current regeneration plans will use the built historic environment on Wentworth Street and neighbouring streets to act as a catalyst to support local businesses by developing its distinctive identity and the social vitality of the street.
 Funding for the programme comes from LBTH through section 106 obligations as part of the 'Middlesex Street Regeneration Programme' and from Historic England through the national 'High Street Heritage Action Zone' funding scheme.
 The programme has as its goal making the high street a more attractive, engaging and vibrant place for people to live, work and spend time.